Jhgomez/StudyNotes/Android/gradle.md

 deployments section in your maven central's website, in your account, in the namespace section and in the deployments option you can confirm the lib is available from there, check [this](./gradlew publishToMavenCentral) link

+# Creating Custom Android Gradle Plugins
+If you want to create a customs gradle plugin for Android most likely you will need to extedn AGP, [here](https://developer.android.com/build/extend-agp) is a guide to extend your build and write gradle plugins for Android that extend the AGP